jrandleman/EScheme/doc/primitives.md

 CPS such that the continuation management is entirely handled internally.

 EScheme opts for the second approach.
-Note that it required a custom trampolining library for this to work, since Java11 still doesn't implement tail-call optimizations, but oh well.
+Note that it required a custom trampolining library for this to work, since Java 21 still doesn't implement tail-call optimizations, but oh well.

 Our baked-in VM-level continuations give us some serious advantages: